-1. Trading account : This is the account through which you conduct trades.
+1. Trading account : You can conduct your trades through online trading account.
 The account number can be considered your identity in the markets.
 This makes the trade unique to you and needs to open with reputed and well known broker like “Motilal Oswal” who can provide you research support, better and personalised services.

 2. Margin maintenance : This pre-requisite is unique to derivatives trading, when you purchase futures contracts you are required to deposit only a percentage of the value of your outstanding position, irrespective of whether you buy or sell futures.
 This mandatory deposit is called an initial margin.
 You are expected to deposit the initial margin upfront.
 How much you have to deposit is decided by the stock exchange as per the volatility of particular derivatives contract.

 The exposure margin is used to control volatility and excessive speculation in the derivatives markets.
 This margin is also stipulated by the exchanged and levied on the value of the contract that you buy or sell.
 Besides the initial and exposure margins, one has to maintain Mark-to-Market (MTM) margins.
 This covers the daily difference between the cost of the contract and its closing price on the day of purchase.
 Thereafter, the MTM margin covers the differences in closing price from day to day.